All Episodes

 That to me is how it creeps in.

-That's like so obvious.
+That's so obvious.

 Right.

-Well, one of the things that's really concerning to me about um how socialism seems to have played out historically, and you by all means are both more expert on this than I am.
+Well, one of the things that's really concerning to me about how socialism seems to have played out historically, and you by all means are both more expert on this than I am.

 This is just sort of my layman armchair assessment is that the more desperate a people are, the easier it is to implement these policies.

-So the poorer people become, the greater the wealth gap between the rich and the poor, the more we inflate the dollar, for example, through these programs, the sort of like a down downward spiral because the programs create the problems that the programs are branded as solving.
+So the poorer people become, the greater the wealth gap between the rich and the poor, the more we inflate the dollar, for example, through these programs.

 So the more we create these programs, the bigger the problem gets, the easier it gets to make more programs, right?